How do I get information on the status of my application?

 How long will it take to complete the MPH degree?

 On a full-time basis, the MPH is typically completed in 2 years.
 Part-time students must complete all degree requirements within 5 years of matriculation.
 We do not recommend students take more than 12 credits a semester because of the rigor of the courses.
 Completion of the degree is also dependent on the availability and timing of courses and upon the student's ability to complete the curriculum (full-time vs. part-time).

 What undergraduate degrees best prepare for the MPH degree?

 Because public health is a broad multi-disciplinary field, applicants to the program come from a diverse range of undergraduate degree programs.
-Applicable undergraduate degree programs with relevance to public health include (but are not limited to) health education, biological sciences, environmental science, economics, statistics, mathematics, food science and nutrition, international studies, political science, psychology, nursing, social work, anthropology, geography, business and finance, etc.
+It is methodologically rooted in both medical and social sciences, but relies upon skills from other areas as well.
+Applicable undergraduate degree programs with relevance to public health include (but are not limited to):

 Are there any pre-requisites required for the MPH degree?

-If the applicant has a professional degree or is currently enrolled in that degree program, you may seek to obtain a waiver of the GRE.
+If you have a graduate or professional degree (e.g. PhD, MA, MS, MD, JD, etc.) or are currently enrolled in an advanced degree program, you may seek to obtain a waiver of the GRE.
 The details and waiver information can be found on our website under: Admission Requirements.